Today in Hip-Hop: ‘Hustle & Flow’ Movie Debuts in Theaters

 On this day, July 22, in hip-hop history…

-2005: The independent film Hustle & Flow was released in select theaters across the world in 2005.
-Some say the notoriety the film would come to achieve from several diverse audiences is a result of the subtle combination of a familiar-faced cast and a realistic and broadly relative storyline.
+2005: The independent film Hustle & Flow was released in select theaters on July 22, 2005.
+Some say the notoriety the film would come to achieve from several diverse audiences is a result of the subtle combination of a familiar-faced cast and a realistic, gritty and broadly relative storyline.

-The surprisingly well-meshed slew of actors and actresses include Terrence Howard, who plays the hard-knocked protagonist DJay, Taryn Manning, playing Nola as one of DJay’s main prostitutes, Taraji P. Henson, playing Shug as DJay’s pregnant love interest.
-Chris “Ludacris” Bridges and the storyline served as a bit of a romanticization of an otherwise disdainful situation, as DJay struggles to find balance and financial stability between his hustle as a pimp and drug dealer, and his aspirations of becoming a rapper.
+Director Craig Brewer pulled off a surprisingly well-meshed slew of actors like Terrence Howard, who plays the hard-knocked protagonist DJay, Taryn Manning, playing Nola, one of DJay's main prostitutes, Taraji P. Henson, playing Shug as DJay's pregnant love interest.
+Chris “Ludacris” Bridges and the storyline serve as a bit of a romanticization of an otherwise disdainful situation, as DJay struggles to find balance and financial stability between his hustle as a pimp and drug dealer, and his aspirations of becoming a rapper.